vietanhle0101/vietanhle0101.github.io/_pages/about.md

 ***

-# News
+# Recent News

-* March 2022: My joint article with Dr. Andreas Malikopoulos, <em>“A Cooperative Optimal Control Framework for Connected and Automated Vehicles in Mixed Traffic Using Social Value Orientation”</em>, has been submitted to the 2022 IEEE Conference on Decision and Control (CDC 2021).
+* March 2022: My joint article with Dr. Andreas Malikopoulos, <em>“A Cooperative Optimal Control Framework for Connected and Automated Vehicles in Mixed Traffic Using Social Value Orientation”</em>, has been submitted to the 2022 IEEE Conference on Decision and Control (CDC 2022).

 * March 2022: My joint article with Ishtiaque Mahbub and Dr. Andreas Malikopoulos, <em>“Safety-Aware and Data-Driven Predictive Control for Connected Automated Vehicles at a Mixed Traffic Signalized Intersection”</em>, has been submitted to the 10th IFAC Symposium on Advances in Automotive Control.